w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

 The most important thing is that the `__GI___libc_read` function, as we would expect in a regular Linux process waits for some input (via getchar()).

-If you restart the process and look at it again, you will see that the all libraries are mapped to different addresses each time, while the addresses of the 'msvcrt.dll' libraries mostly remain the same.
+If you restart the process and look at it again, you will see that the all libraries are mapped to different addresses each time, while the addresses of the `msvcrt.dll` libraries mostly remain the same.

 It's called the LoadLibrary function and passes the `msvcrt.dll` as an argument to get the base of the `msvcrt.dll` module.